 An alternative to ITIL, MOF was created as a management system for implementing and optimizing IT services that use Microsoft technologies and products.

 Discover how to make people more productive, processes more efficient, and IT systems more proactive.

 AIOps Insights is a SaaS solution that addresses and solves for the problems central IT operations teams face in managing the availability of enterprise IT resources through AI-powered event and incident management.

 IBM Control Desk provides the IT service management (ITSM) needed to simplify support of users and infrastructures.

 Learn how BBC Studios reduced end-user complaints and eliminated downtime by automating IT management with IBM Turbonomic.

 Download the IBM Cloud infographic that shows the benefits of AI-powered automation for IT operations.

-IBM Cloud Pak for Watson AIOps, which includes key ITSM capabilities such as integrated application performance management and analysis to help businesses correlate data across the toolchain, identify and resolve incidents faster, and automate with confidence.
+IBM Cloud Pak for AIOps includes key ITSM capabilities such as integrated application performance management and analysis to help businesses correlate data across the toolchain, identify and resolve incidents faster, and automate with confidence.